 Moving to France with pets

-You can, of course, emigrate to France and bring your pet (or pets) with you, however there is a process and strict rules that need to be adhered to.
+You can, of course, move to France and bring your pet (or pets) with you, however there is a process and strict rules that need to be adhered to.

 Vaccinations against rabies and a number of other diseases will need to be completed more than 21 days prior, and also less than a year prior, to your pet entering the country.